Q & A

-A: Camp will be held one week during the summer of 2022; with a mandatory parent meeting on Sunday the day before camp starts at 5:00pm at Alpharetta’s City Hall.
+A: Camp will be held June 26th-30th 2023 ; with a mandatory parent meeting on Sunday the day before camp starts at 3:00pm (time is subject to change) at Alpharetta’s City Hall.
 A camper MUST be able to attend all five days of our camp in order attend camp.
 If you cannot attend all five days please let Officer Elfreth or Clay know ASAP.

 Q: What do I bring to camp?

-A: A bicycle (by the fourth day of camp), properly fitting helmet, water bottle with water.
+A: A bicycle (by the fourth day of camp at the latest), properly fitting helmet, water bottle with water.